awslabs/fhir-works-on-aws-deployment/README.md

 The installation script will print the URL to the Kibana server after setup completes.
 Navigate to this URL and enter your login credentials to access the Kibana server.

-If you lose this URL, it can be found in the `INFO_OUTPUT.txt` file under the "ElasticSearchDomainKibanaEndpoint" entry.
+If you lose this URL, it can be found in the `INFO_OUTPUT.yml` file under the "ElasticSearchDomainKibanaEndpoint" entry.

 #### DynamoDB Table Backups